nimish1499/Analytics-Dashboard-ChartJS/README.md

 ### State Management

-- Redux for state management and efficient data flow.
+- Uses Redux for state management, with Redux Thunk middleware for handling asynchronous logic and data fetching.

 ### Animations